 During the year, the Group was involved in a number of court proceedings (both as a plaintiff and a defendant) arising in the ordinary course of business.
-In the opinion of management, resolution of current legal proceedings or other claims outstanding would not have a material adverse effect on the result of operations or financial position of the Group.
+In the opinion of management, resolution of current legal proceedings or other claims outstanding as well as potential claims which may rise from current or completed contracts would not have a material adverse effect on the result of operations or financial position of the Group.
 There are no probable or possible legal risks which have not been recorded or disclosed in these consolidated financial statements.
-Refer to Note 34.
+Refer to Note 19 and 31.